TB-500 Tissue Repair Research Guide | PSPeptides

-The primary mechanism of TB-500 — actin regulation — places it at the center of cellular migration biology.
-Cells cannot move without reorganizing their cytoskeleton, and this peptide directly controls the availability of actin for that reorganization.
-This makes it one of the most mechanistically fundamental repair peptides in published literature.
+The primary mechanism — actin regulation — places the peptide at the center of cellular migration biology.
+Cells cannot move without reorganizing their cytoskeleton, and Thymosin Beta-4 directly controls the availability of actin for that reorganization.
+This makes it one of the most mechanistically fundamental repair peptides in published literature and one of the most-referenced compounds in TB-500 tissue repair research spanning dermal, cardiac, and musculoskeletal models.

 Chemical Profile